semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

 To add a Semgrep configuration snippet in your Jenkins pipeline:

-1. Edit or create your `Jenkinsfile` configuration file in the repository you want to scan.
+1. Create or edit your `Jenkinsfile` configuration file in the repository you want to scan.
 You can also edit your `Jenkinsfile` from Jenkins's interface.
 2. Copy the relevant code snippet provided after these instructions.
 3. Commit the configuration file.
 4. The Semgrep job starts automatically upon detecting the `Jenkinsfile` update.